taooceros/Flow.Plugin.WindowWalker/README.md

 1. Search windows with fuzzy search.
 2. Enter to switch to selected window.
 3. Ctrl + Enter to close the selected window.
-4. Ctrl+Alt+D to generate a quick access keyword to access a specific window.
+4. Ctrl+Alt+D to link a quick access keyword to access a specific window.